 Responsible usage of fluoromaterials

-Fluoromaterials have a broad range of physical attributes and unique properties which make them materials fo choice in a wide range of applications.
+Fluoromaterials have a broad range of physical attributes and unique properties.
+Many of them are used in industry and food applications.

 Everyone at Gore is expected to demonstrate integrity in all relationships with suppliers, customers, stakeholders and Gore associates.